pylipp/sdd/README.md

 > A framework to manage installation of apps from web sources for non-root users on Linux systems

+## Motivation

+During occasional strolls on reddit or github, my attention is often drawn towards programs that increase productivity or provide an enhancement over others.
+(As a somewhat irrelevant side note - these programs mostly work in the command line.)
+Usually these programs are available for download as binary or script, meaning that naturally, the management (installation, upgrade, removal) of those programs has to be performed manually.
+At this point `sdd` comes into play: It provides a framework to automatize the tasks of managing the programs (or, in `sdd` terminology, 'apps').
+The procedures to manage specific apps are defined within scripts in this repository (at `lib/sdd/apps/user/`).

+`sdd` enables me to keep track of my favorite programs, on different machines.
+I'm working towards having systems set up in a reproducible way on my machines. `sdd` helps me, since I might have different Linux distributions installed on these machine, with different package manager providing different versions of required programs (or none at all).
+I can freeze the versions of all apps managed by sdd with `sdd list --installed > sdd_freeze.txt`, and re-create them with `sdd install <(sdd_freeze.txt)`.

+## WARNINGS

+`sdd` is a simple collection of bash scripts, not a mature package manager (neither do I aim to turn it into one...).
+Using it might break things on your system (e.g. overwrite existing program files).

+When using `sdd`, you execute functionality to manipulate your system.
+Especially, you download programs from third parties, and install them on your system.
+Most sources are provided by GitHub releases pages.
+Keep in mind that repositories can be compromised, and malicious code placed inside; and `sdd` will still happily download it.
+(If you have an idea how to mitigate this security flaw, please open an issue.)

 ## Installation

 Clone the directory and run the bootstrap script to install `sdd` to `~/.local`: